Disney Channel (Latin America): Disney Jr.

 It is a pay television channel broadcasting in all Latin America using four feeds.
 It is directly marketed to preschoolers.
-It was launched on 1 June 2008 as Playhouse Disney Channel.
+It was launched on June 1, 2008 as Playhouse Disney Channel.
 Formerly it was only a programming block that aired on Disney Channel during mornings.
-Its programming is very similar to the US channel; however, it also airs non-original programming.
-On December 23, 2010 The Walt Disney Company Latin America announced that the channel would be rebranded as Disney Junior sometime in 2011, and the relaunched eventually happened on April 1, 2011.
-It was closed in Brazil on March 31, 2022, while this channel continues to operate in the Hispanic America countries.
+It airs programming similar to the US channel; however, it also airs non-original programming.
+On April 1, 2011, the channel was rebranded as Disney Junior and later Disney Jr. in 2024.